jeremylgrice/avwc/_posts/fun-features-in-javascript.md

 ## About me

 > _Hey there!
-I’m Jeremy.
+I'm Jeremy.
 I write articles about front-end development to help beginners understand the inner workings of web development.
 If you have questions, leave a comment, connect with me on [LinkedIn @JeremyGrice](https://www.linkedin.com/in/jeremylgrice/), or visit my site [VetThatCodes](https://vetthatcodes.com/)._

 More from me: [Vet That Codes on Medium](https://medium.com/@vetthatcodes)